aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/extract-text-from-presentation/_index.md

 - [SlideText.getLayoutText](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SlideText#getLayoutText--) - The text on the layout page's shapes for this slide
 - [SlideText.getNotesText](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SlideText#getNotesText--) - The text on the notes page's shapes for this slide

-There is also a [SlideText](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SlideText) class which implements the [SlideText](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SlideText) interface.
+There is also a [SlideText](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SlideText) class which implements the [SlideText](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SlideText) class.

 The new API can be used like this: